 Uplistsikhe is an ancient town dating back to the Iron Age.
 The specialty of this site is that the town is entirely cut out of rock.

 This rock-cut town is located on the bank of the Mtkvari River.
 The architecture of the town is a mix of cultures from Anatolia and Iran and also pagan and Christian.

-This is one of the oldest urban settlements in Georgia.
+INFO: This is one of the oldest urban settlements in Georgia.